Yakitate!! Japan: Anime

 Yakitate!!
 Japan was adapted into a 69-episode anime television series.
 It aired on TV Tokyo from October 12, 2004, to March 14, 2006.
 Aniplex collected the individual episodes on DVD.
 The first arc, Pantasia Newcomers Battle arc, was compiled on seven DVDs released from March 25 to September 28, 2005.
 The second arc, Monaco Cup arc was compiled on six DVDs released from October 26, 2005, to March 29, 2006.
 The third arc, Yakitate!
 9 arc, was released on five DVDs from April 26 to August 23, 2006.

 In North America, the series was licensed by Nozomi Entertainment in July 2014.
 Nozomi released the series on three DVD sets on March 3, May 5, and July 7, 2015.
 Crunchyroll started streaming the series in November 2015.
 In July 2019, Funimation announced the streaming rights to the series on its FunimationNow platform.
+In Southeast Asia, Muse Communication licensed the series and streamed it on its Muse Asia YouTube channel.

 Music

 The music from the anime series was composed by Taku Iwasaki.
 Two original soundtracks albums were released on March 24 and November 23, 2005.

 The first opening theme for episodes 1 to 29 is "Houki Gumo" (ホウキ雲) by Rythem.
 The second opening theme for episodes 30 to 53 is "Promise" by TiA.
 The third opening theme for episodes 54 to 69 is Chiisana Uta (小さな歌) by Maria.

 The first ending theme for episodes 1 to 12 is "Sunday" by The Babystars.
 The second ending theme for episodes 13 to 29 is "To All Tha Dreamers" by Soul'd Out.
 The third ending theme for episodes 30 to 42 is "Hummingbird" (ハミングバード) by Little by Little.
 The fourth ending theme for episodes 43 to 53 is "Re: START" by Surface.
 The fifth ending theme for episodes 54 to 62 is "Merry Go Round" by Mai Hoshimura.
 The sixth ending theme for episodes 63 to 68 is "Kokoro Bīdama" (ココロビーダマ).
 The first opening theme "Houki Gumo" is used as the final ending theme for episode 69.